Weight loss

 To replicate and keep colonizing your organism, cancer cells need extra energy and nutrients that are taken from the bloodstream.
 This makes patients susceptible to nutritional problems, anemia, and weight loss.

-Receiving the news and even suspecting the diagnosis of cancer can be emotionally overwhelming and patients may even need professional health to cope with the disease.
+Hearing or suspecting a cancer diagnosis can be emotionally overwhelming, often requiring professional help to cope.
 However, keep in mind that lymphoma symptoms usually improve after starting your treatment.

 If you have noticed one of these symptoms in yourself, you might need to rule out several diseases before thinking about lymphoma.
 That is not the case if you have most of them or all.
 In any case, if you are curious or worried about something that doesn’t seem normal, ask your doctor, and clear your doubts right away.
-In most cases, a delayed diagnosis is caused by the asymptomatic nature of cancer, and starting an early treatment will help you recover faster and cope with this and any other disease you may be diagnosed with.
+The asymptomatic nature of cancer often leads to a delayed diagnosis.
+Starting early treatment promotes faster recovery and improved management of both this disease and any others you may be diagnosed with.

 References